Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 Bernedoodle F1B

-• curlier or fuller coat
+• Fuller or curlier coat

 • lower visible shedding

-• more brushing
+• More brushing

 • more mat risk

-• more regular grooming
+• more frequent grooming

 F1BB Bernedoodle

-• more Poodle-like coat
+• A more similar coat to the Poodle

-• lower visible shedding in many cases
+• Less visible shedding is common in many instances

 • even more grooming work